-Due to increasing concerns surrounding the current spread of COVID-19, absentee ballots and early voting will play more integral roles in Iowa’s June 2nd primary elections than ever before.
+Due to increasing concerns surrounding the current spread of COVID-19, absentee ballots and early voting will play more integral roles in Iowa’s November 3rd general elections than ever before.
 Included below is information on how to request, complete and return an absentee ballot to ensure that your voice is heard.

 Who can Request an Absentee Ballot:

 - Individuals who will be 18 years of age on or by the date of the general election on November 3rd

 NOTE: If you wish to request an absentee ballot but are not currently registered to vote, you can register here

 - Complete an absentee request form.
 The Iowa Secretary of State’s office will be mailing out absentee ballot request forms to all registered voters in April OR you can find and print out an online absentee ballot request form here